SENERGY-Platform/client-connector-lib/README.md

 **!!!
 Important !!!**

-**This project has been updated to python 3.6 and can now be installed via `pip`.
+**This project has been updated and can now be installed via `pip`.
 Import paths, configuration and logging has changed.**

 **Please consult the readme for more information or contact the author!**